-A Course Outline will be provided in each subject at the start of the year showing the assessments, when they occur through the year and details of additional assessment opportunities.
+An Assessment Statement and Course Outline will be provided in each subject and posted on Google Classroom at the start of the year.
+These show the assessments, when they occur through the year and details of additional assessment opportunities.

 The assessment tasks are written to meet national standards and external moderation requirements.
 Each task will include criteria to explain what is needed to achieve success.
 Conditions of assessment will be clearly stated in each assessment task.